alexellis/docker-blinkt-workshop/README.md

 ### Workshop format

-This is a self-paced workshop designed for Dockercon.
-It starts with Part 1 which involves setting up the Pi and Blinkt then moves onto building Docker images and programming the Blinkt.
+This is a self-paced workshop designed to be followed in a class or individually.
+It starts with Part 1 which involves setting up the Pi and Blinkt LED board then moves onto building Docker images, programming the LEDs and creating up a cluster.

 The final part involves putting everything together to create an application.
-You can do this individually or pair up.
+If you're taking part in a class you can do this last part individually or pair up.

+The hardware you need is described in [Part 1 - Setup](https://github.com/alexellis/docker-blinkt-workshop/blob/master/1-SETUP.md) and you can get a [10% discount from Pimoroni](https://blog.alexellis.io/dockercon-2017-captains-log/) if needed.

-**Dockercon notes:**
+**Class notes:**

 > We will have TAs on-hand to help out.
 Please let us know if you need help or if things aren't working right.